List of Star vs. the Forces of Evil characters: Star Butterfly

 Princess Star Butterfly (Voiced by Eden Sher) is thought to be a magical princess from the dimension of Mewni.
 On her 14th birthday, she is given the family heirloom - the royal magic wand - but after she causes a big accident, she is sent to the Earth dimension as a foreign exchange student.
 She then lives with the Diaz family.
 She enjoys exploring and being away from her parents and their pressure to make her into a perfect princess.

 Nefcy had originally designed Star as a fourth-grader obsessed with Sailor Moon and wanting to become a magical girl despite not having any powers.
 The design was initially just her with heart cheeks, and the devil horns came later.
 By the time she pitched the idea to Disney, she had made the character older, and an executive suggested she would have actual magical powers, leading to the current foreign exchange student concept.
 Nefcy says Star is very much like her and that she has a lot of flaws and aspects of being a real girl.
 Star is Eden Sher's first voice acting role.
 Sher describes Star as Disney's first-ever butt-kicking princess and identifies with her a lot: "She's always wrong.
 She's always messing up.
 But at the same time, this character has such a good heart.
 Star is fiercely loyal when it comes to her friends and never backs down from a fight.
 There's so much going on there.
 And that's what makes this character so much fun to voice."

 Disney sitcom actress Olivia Holt dressed up as Star during the live-action promotions of the series weeks before its Disney XD premiere.
 Star wears a sea green dress with a pink octopus on the front and magenta and orange striped leggings as well as purple boots with a rhino design.
 She also has a small yellow Star shaped bag with a face on it and wears a magenta devil horn headband on her head.
 Star has long blonde hair that goes down to her knees.
+She has many outfits.
+For example, in the episode, "Star Comes to Earth", she wears her very beautiful princess dress that originally fits the personality of a girly girl, including a gold tiara on her head, an elegant blue dress with puffy light blue sleeves with dark blue strings around them, a medium blue vest with a darker blue trim and gold buttons, a blue puffy skirt with light blue ornaments and two strings with several hearts, white socks and a pair of very shiny dark blue shoes with light blue puffs on her toes.
+It was the very first outfit, that Star Butterfly was wearing.
+Despite its few appearances in the series, her blue puffy princess dress is Princess Star Butterfly's most highly iconic outfit, among her several fans.